swatisbhat/swatisbhat.github.io/index.markdown

     ]
 ---

 I'm Swati.
-I'm a Software Engineer at Fidelity Investments.
+I'm a Software Engineer at VMware.

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-